cyberark/ark-sdk-golang/docs/howto/simple_sdk_workflow.md

 ---

 # Simple SDK Workflow
-Let's say we want to generate a short lived password for SIA connection
+Here's an example tha shows how to generate a short-lived password for an SIA connection.

-The following example shows how to do that using the SDK

-## Short lived password example
+## Short-lived password example code
 ```go
 package main